Interstate 86 (Pennsylvania–New York): Olean to Elmira

+Elmira to Vestal

+From NY 352 onwards, I-86 straddles the Chemung River past Elmira towards Waverly, where it briefly dips back into Pennsylvania for a few yards and intersects U.S. Route 220 before turning back into New York, now straddling the Susquehanna River.
+The freeway passes by the Tioga Downs racetrack and casino in Nichols before an interchange with NY 96 and NY 434 in Owego.

+I-86 and NY 17 continue following the Susquehanna into Broome County with NY 434, the former NY 17, running parallel to the freeway.
+I-86 and NY 17 then intersects with NY 26 at a clover interchange in Vestal, with NY 17 continuing along the freeway towards Binghamton.
+The I-86 designation ends here for now; however, a 9.9 mi section of NY 17 just east of Binghamton is also designated as I-86, creating a temporary gap in the designation.
+This segment runs from I-81 at exit 75 in Kirkwood to NY 79 at exit 79 in Windsor.

 History

 Origins and the Quickway

 The first long-distance route through the modern I-86 corridor was NY 17, which extended from Westfield to New Jersey via Harriman when it was assigned in 1924.
 Much of NY 17 followed a routing parallel or identical to that of the modern Southern Tier Expressway and Quickway; however, it followed a more northerly routing between Westfield and Bemus Point (via modern NY 394 and NY 430) and a more southerly track from Belvidere to Corning (via what is now NY 19 and NY 417).
 NY 17 was realigned as part of the 1930 state highway renumbering to travel directly from Olean to Wellsville on modern NY 417, located well to the south of today's Southern Tier Expressway.

 By the late 1940s, the portion of NY 17 through the Catskill Mountains and Orange and Rockland counties had become prone to massive traffic jams due to both its winding and narrow composition and congestion in the villages and hamlets along the highway.
 As a result, the state of New York began making plans to construct an expressway leading from the New York State Thruway at Harriman to the Catskills.
 Construction of the NY 17 freeway began in 1947 in the Hudson Valley town of Wallkill.
 The first section of the new freeway, a bypass of Middletown between Fair Oaks (exit 118A, since removed) and Goshen (exit 123), opened to traffic in July 1951 as a realignment of NY 17.
 In 1954, several severe accidents occurred along parts of the surface NY 17, compelling the state to make constructing the freeway, dubbed the "Quickway", a higher priority.